-Discussion: Chloe researches other science and uses information to come up with possible explanations of her results.
+Discussion: Chloe researches the effect of increasing temperature on seed germination and uses this to explain her results.

 Evaluation: Chloe thinks that she controlled her growing conditions well, but next time she could use another type of seed to see if that would react differently to temperature.